Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 - Nevada has played seven games, with five wins against the spread.

-- This season, the Wolf Pack have one against the spread win in two games as a favorite of 20.5 points or more.
+- This season, the Wolf Pack have one ATS win in two games as a favorite of 20.5 points or more.

 - Nevada's games this year have hit the over five times in seven opportunities (71.4%).

-- Nevada is 3-1 against the spread and 4-0 overall in games when it scores more than 33.9 points.
+- Nevada is 3-1 against the spread and 4-0 overall this season when the team scores more than 33.9 points.

-- The Wolf Pack have five giveaways this season, while the Rebels have nine takeaways .
+- The Wolf Pack have turned the ball over five times this season, four fewer than the Rebels have forced (9).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.